wangxia514/dea-airflow/README.md

 Connect to the [Local Airflow Webserver](http://localhost:8080/) in your browser, and login with Username: `airflow`,
 Password: `airflow`.

+Connect to the [Local Prometheus webserver](http://localhost:9090/) in your browser

+Connect to the [Local statsd-exporter Webserver](http://localhost:9102/) in your browser

 #### Troubleshooting
 if you are experiencing issues with the docker-compose file, please ensure to check your docker-compose version, it is confirmed to work with version `1.29.2`